Abdullah-Arab/ITSE321-PROJECT-COMPILER/readme.md

 In this project, we will be implementing a basic compiler
  <!-- that can perform lexical analysis, syntax analysis, semantic analysis, and code generation.
 The compiler will take a source code written in a specific programming language and produce an executable binary file. -->
+ ### Output files
+  - The compiler will generate the following output files:
+    - A log file containing compilation information and errors.
+[Log](output/log.txt)
+    - A symbol table containing information about the variables and functions in the source code.
+[Log](output/log.txt)
+    - A file containing the tokens extracted from the source code.
+[Tokens](output/tokens.txt)
+    - A file containing the source code without spaces, comments, and empty lines.
+[Cleaned Code](output/clean.txt)

 ## Features
 - ( 0.1 ) the compiler can read a source text file and print it to a new text file.